thatgirldorian/maze-game/README.md

 # maze-game

-This is an application that allows you to play a maze game.
+This is an application that allows you to play a cool maze game.
+When you move the ball to the goal, you win!
 I added keypress controls so you can play with the WASD keys.

 - W - move up
 - A - go left
 - S - move right
 - D - go down

-I also switched up the canvas colors, scaled it to fit in any screen size and added a goal.
+I also switched up the canvas colors and scaled it to fit on any screen size.
 There are animations as well, which I borowed from the Matter JS library.

 <h3>Technology used:</h3>